 -

 Every body is a dance body!
-Dance is not only a great physical activity and true test of mental capabilities, but at an essence it is an art form.
+Dance is not only a great physical activity and true test of mental capabilities, but in essence an art form.
 Dance is meant to be a performance of expression!
 In my choreography, I try to help dancers understand the heart behind the movement, not only the physical direction their body should move.
 Without emotion, dance is simply a feat of athletic prowess!
 By encouraging young dancers to truly connect their heart to their movement, we encourage genuine performance and true audience connection.
 And, its FUN!